muskaan-max/linkedin-request-filter/README.md

 - Click the **Mutual Connections** filter on LinkedIn first to narrow down your list
 - Run the extension, scroll down, and run it again until you've gone through everyone
 - Edit the keywords directly in the popup before running
+- Click 'ignore all remaining' button after you have reviewed that there is nothing else left to accept!

 ## Issues?
 DM me on LinkedIn.
 I'll try to fix it.
 (I'm the whole support team.)